janinajeff/ADMIXTURE_MAPPING_PIPELINE/README.md

 ```
 /sc/orga/projects/ipm/janina/bin/RFMix_PopPhased -m RFMIX_INPUT.22_chr22.snp_locations -p ALL.classes -a RFMIX_INPUT.22_chr22.alleles  -r 0 -o chr22_test
 ```
+# Admixture Mapping in African Americans
+The next few steps are how to perform admixture mapping using MIXSCORE, which is currently limited to African Americans.

 ## Making MIXSCORE input files.

 MIXSCORE runs several statistics that extend beyond both GWAS and admixture mapping independently to create a summary statistic that takes into account multiple hypothesis to identify putative genetic associations.
 Information about MIXSCORE can be found here and downloaded here.
 MIXSCORE requires genome-wide genotype information, global ancestry estimates (per individual), local ancestry calls (per SNP for every individual), phenotype information, covariate information (if necessary), and a parameter file.See sample files, mixscore.GENO, mixscore.GLOBANC, mixscore.LOCANC, mixscore.PHENO, mixscore.PAR